 The Trauttmansdorff team keeps the gardens open from the end of March to the middle of November.
 We have been to the gardens in the spring and fall.
 Both seasons here are equally magical.
 The sweet aromas of bloom and harvest follow your every step.

 For us, we find the spring season the most enjoyable time to visit.
-Few things enliven your being like the awakening of flora after a long winter slumber.
+Few things enliven you like the awakening of flora after a long winter slumber.

 While you can cover the gardens in 2-3 hours, plan to spend a morning or afternoon exploring its glory.
 Each time we visit we dine afterward at the Schlossgarten Restaurant, which is located at the castle and offers lovely views of the gardens below.
 The restaurant features local specialties and pasta dishes.